RESEARCH STARTER

 Electronics.
 Lenses and mirrors are used extensively in consumer electronics, primarily as part of systems to read and write optical media such as CDs and DVDs.
 These optical disks encode information in microscopic grooves, which are read by a laser in much the same manner as a turntable's needle reads a record.
 Good-quality lenses are essential to focus the laser beam onto the disk and to capture the reflection from the disk's surface.
 Lenses, and sometimes mirrors, are used in car headlights and LED lights.

 Cameras also make use of both mirrors and lenses.
-In single-lens reflex (SLR) cameras, the film or image sensor is protected from light by a flip mirror.
+In single-lens reflex (SLR) cameras, a flip mirror protects the film or image sensor from light.
 When a photograph is taken, the flip mirror rotates, directing light onto the film or digital sensor to expose the image to a size that will fit onto the film.
-Modern camera lenses are actually composed of multiple simple lenses, which helps to improve the overall image quality.
+Modern camera lenses are composed of multiple simple lenses, which helps to improve the overall image quality.

 Lens and mirror systems are also indispensable as tools in a larger research apparatus.
 Microscopes, high-speed cameras, and other digital equipment are commonplace in biological, chemical, and physical science laboratories, and many experimental setups include custom-made imaging equipment all based on combinations of mirrors and lenses.

 Retail.
-Macy's, Bloomingdale's, Kohl's and other department stores have installed full-size digital touch-screen mirrors in their stores, revolutionizing the retail experience.
-The mirrors enable consumers to model clothes, makeup, and jewelry digitally, without actually having to try on the products.
-Because an extraordinary amount of time and energy is saved by the interactive retail mirrors, customers have more flexibility to shop creatively by sampling a broader range of merchandise.
-The interactive digital mirrors also offer those shopping for friends or relatives the added convenience of being able to gauge sizes correctly, greatly reducing the number of returns.
-The increased ease and efficiency of touch-screen digital mirrors has generated more customers and sales for both retailers.
+Macy's, Bloomingdale's, Kohl's, and other department stores have installed full-size digital touch-screen mirrors, revolutionizing the retail experience.
+The mirrors enable consumers to model clothes, makeup, and jewelry digitally without actually having to try on the products.
+Because these interactive retail mirrors save time and energy, customers have more flexibility to shop and sample a broader range of merchandise.
+The interactive digital mirrors also offer the added convenience of being able to gauge sizes correctly, reducing the number of returns.
+Touch-screen digital mirrors have increased the ease and efficiency of shopping, which has generated more customers and sales for retailers.

 Additional career opportunities working with lenses abound in the medical field, especially as an optical engineer.
 Either a master's or doctorate in physics or optics is a prerequisite for a career as an optical engineer; however, an associate's degree is all that is necessary to become trained to work as a contact lens technician.
 To work as an optometrist, one must graduate from a college of optometry after completing a bachelor's degree, and to work as an ophthalmologist, one must obtain a medical degree.

-Additional career opportunities in the “green” industry using mirrors in solar panels requires a background in environmental engineering, and work in the photographic industry requires extensive knowledge of photography as well as lenses.
+Additional career opportunities in the “green” industry using mirrors in solar panels require a background in environmental engineering, and work in the photographic industry requires extensive knowledge of photography as well as lenses.

 Social Context and Future Prospects

-Although the increased necessity of using mirrors in green technology (such as solar panels) has become universally recognized, mirrors may conceivably play a key role in another environmental technology in the future.
-Scientists researching the long-term impact of global warming, increasingly alarmed by the rapid escalation of carbon dioxide buildup in the Earth's atmosphere, have begun seriously investigating the potential for mirrors to help lower the temperature of the Earth's atmosphere.
-In the 2000s, scientists began studying the possibility of launching a series of satellites to orbit above the Earth, each one containing large mirrors, which could be controlled, like giant window blinds, to reflect back out into space as much of the Sun's rays as desired, thereby regulating the temperature of the Earth's atmosphere like a thermostat.
+Although the increased necessity of using mirrors in green technology (such as solar panels) has become universally recognized, mirrors may play a vital role in another environmental technology in the future.
+Scientists researching the long-term impact of climate change, increasingly alarmed by the rapid escalation of carbon dioxide buildup in the Earth's atmosphere, have begun seriously investigating the potential for mirrors to help lower the temperature of the Earth's atmosphere.
+In the 2000s, scientists began studying the possibility of launching a series of satellites to orbit above the Earth, each one containing large mirrors, which could be controlled, like giant window blinds, to reflect out into space as much of the Sun's rays as desired, thereby regulating the temperature of the Earth's atmosphere like a thermostat.

 Bibliography